Armchair-Software/pngpp/README.md

 ```

 For more information about the specific fields of the `png_text` struct, see the libpng [documentation](http://www.libpng.org/pub/png/libpng-manual.txt) and [examples](https://github.com/mitsuba-renderer/libpng/blob/master/example.c#L854).

+## Other improvements

+This fork adds a few other minor improvements which don't affect the core functionality:

+- Improved MinGW32 compatibility
+- Improved Emscripten compatibility

+## PNG++ functionality

 For all other PNG++ functionality, see the original documentation at https://www.nongnu.org/pngpp/.

 ---